I once unconsciously spoke showers of death over my life; every word like a raindrop keeping me drenched and cold.

 I claimed negative feelings, thoughts, and fears that I never wanted to own as mine in the first place.

-Even against the Lord’s true intentions I had accused and spoke words that cut off the flow to true freedom in Christ and the flow of faith that is able to receive abundance.
+Even against the Lord’s true intentions I had accused and spoke words that cut short the flow to true freedom in Christ and the flow of faith that is able to receive abundance.

 But then I began using my weapons, like scripture and revelations, that greatly unleashed power of the Spirit’s movement in my life.
 The Spirit gained the space to run joyfully.

 My battles against descending thoughts and spiraling feelings were conquered, to be consistently made obedient to the truths of Christ (*2 Corinthians 10:5)

 Through the understanding of the power of words, I’ve grasped freedom in an effective way…in a victorious way.